rveltz/PiecewiseDeterministicMarkovProcesses.jl/docs/src/index.md

 |$x_d\to x_d-2$ if $x_d>0$ | 1 | 1 | [-2] |
 |$x_d\to x_d+2$ if $x_d<0$ | 1 | 2 | [2] |

-We implement these jumps using a 2x1 matrix `nu` of Integers, such that the jumps on each discrete component of `xd` is given by `nu * xd`.
+We implement these jumps using a 2x1 matrix `nu` of Integers, such that the jumps on each discrete component `xd` are given by `nu * xd`.
 Hence, we have `nu = reshape([[2];[-2]],2,1)`.

 !!! note "Implementing jumps"
     There are two ways to implement jumps.
-The first one is to provide a transition matrix `nu` to the solver but this will only implement jumps on the discrete variable `xd` and leaves `xc` unaffected.
+The first one is to provide a transition matrix `nu` but this will only implement jumps on the discrete variable `xd` and leaves `xc` unaffected.
 The more general way is to implement a function `Delta!(xc, xd, t::Float64, parms, ind_reaction::Int64)` in which you write the jump.
 See `examples/pdmp_example_eva.jl` for an example.

-These reactions with their rate are encoded in the following function.
+The rates of these reactions are encoded in the following function.

 ```julia